 Directed by: Mark Wentworth (UK) & Daniela Simmons (USA)

-“Cinema is a container for the archetypes of ancient myth”— Joseph Campbell
+"Cinema is a container for the archetypes of ancient myth."

-psychodrama and other action methods.
-Participants are invited to work with selected scenes, characters, and narratives that have personal meaning, using structured experiential processes to deepen self-understanding and insight.This program is suitable for individuals seeking:
+Meeting Ourselves in Film is an experiential workshop that explores meaningful film moments through psychodrama and other action methods.
+Participants are invited to work with selected scenes, characters, and narratives that hold personal meaning, using structured experiential processes to deepen self-understanding, insight, and creativity.

 - Greater emotional well-being and self-awareness